National English Literary Museum: South Africa's first green museum

-In 2016, NELM moved into a 147 million rand, purpose-built building in Worcester Street, on the outskirts of Grahamstown.
+In 2016, NELM moved into a 147 million rand, purpose-built building in Worcester Street, on the outskirts of Makhanda.
 A project of the Department of Arts and Culture, it was executed by the Department of Public Works.
 The building has been certified by the Green Building Council of South Africa as the first five-star Green Star certified project in the category Public & Education Buildings in South Africa.
 There are numerous display areas as well as humidity-controlled sealed archives.
 The large 'green' roof over the collections’ storage area enables constant temperature control and substantially reduces electricity consumption.
 There are exhibition spaces, a small lecture theatre, and an endemic landscaped garden.